Whether it’s at home, at work, at school or OSHC, we can all play a part in reducing waste.

 One way to reduce the amount of waste we send to landfill is to compost organic waste.
 In 2016-17 around 6.7 million tonnes of organic waste was sent to landfill in Australia.
 This waste, when placed into a landfill, creates landfill gas which is 55% methane – a damaging greenhouse gas.

 Start composting at home and encourage your school and workplace to do the same.
 There are many composting systems available – even small ones for inside use.
 Otherwise, bring food scraps home from work or school to compost at home.

 Recycling items saves them from going to landfill.
 Know and understand the rules about what you can and can’t include in your household recycling bin.

 Did you know about these items which can also be recycled?

 - Soft plastics can be recycled at most local supermarkets

 - Batteries can be recycled at Aldi supermarkets and other retailers

 - E-Waste such as old computers, televisions and phones can be recycled (find out where here)

 The best way to reduce waste is to choose minimal or no packaging when purchasing products.
-Buy loose fruit and vegetables and bring your own reusable bags to put them in rather than using plastic bags.
-You can also use cakes of soap rather than liquid soap in plastic containers, buy items in a large size of bulk quantity, and ditch coffee pod or capsule machines for ones that use whole beans.
+Buy loose fruit and vegetables and bring your reusable bags to put them in rather than using plastic bags.
+You can also use cakes of soap rather than liquid soap in plastic containers, buy items in large sizes of bulk quantity, and ditch coffee pods or capsule machines for ones that use whole beans.

-Before you go out and buy that new thing have a think about whether you could borrow it instead.
+Before you go out and buy that new thing, think about whether you could borrow it instead.
 Friends and family will be happy to help you out with your need, or you can check to see if there’s a tool lending or toy library service in your area.